HimashaWijewickrama/mobile-responsive-calculator/README.md

 ## Project Overview

 This is a simple calculator that has built using React Native and Expo.
 TypeScript and JavaScript have used to implement the interfaces and logical operations.
 CSS has used to style the interfaces.

+**Other Resources;**

+- Icons from expo/vector-icons
+- Custom font families from expo/google-fonts

 ## Features